Nanboy-Ronan/RVCBench/README.md

 ---

-## Full Pipeline
+## Full Benchmark Path

-All entry points use [Hydra](https://hydra.cc) for configuration.
-Config values can be overridden directly on the command line.
+Use this path when you want to run the configurable benchmark entry points directly.
+All full benchmark entry points use [Hydra](https://hydra.cc) for configuration, and config values can be overridden on the command line.

 ### Experiment flow